-India e-invoice
+India e-invoicing

-Invoice creation via PEPPOL standard
+Invoice creation

-Vendors must first raise an invoice and which is limited to 100 items per invoice.
-Credit and debit notes must also be processed through the system.
-The invoice is based on an agreed schema.
-Export invoices are included within the new schema.
-India adopted the Pan European Public Procurement Online (PEPPOL) standard.
+The e-invoice format in India is based on the Pan-European Public Procurement Online (PEPPOL) standard/Universal Business Language, and adapted for the Indian market and consumers.
 PEPPOL enables trading partners to exchange standards-based electronic documents over the PEPPOL network (based on a 4-corner model).
-These documents include e-Orders, e-Advance Shipping Notes, e-Invoices, e-Catalogues, Message Level Responses, etc. The use of PEPPOL is governed by a multi-lateral agreement structure which is owned and maintained by OpenPEPPOL.
+These documents include e-Orders, e-Advance Shipping Notes, e-Invoices, e-Catalogues, Message Level Responses, etc.

 Unique Invoice Reference Number